Trump–Raffensperger phone call: Federal

+Lacking sufficient support from Republican senators to meet the two-thirds majority threshold, the impeachment trial acquitted Trump on February 13.

 State

-In early January 2021, Fulton County District Attorney Fani T. Willis said that she found the phone call with Trump and Raffensperger "disturbing" and said a Democratic appointee from the State Election Board had requested the Secretary's Elections Division investigate the call, after which the Board would refer the case to the office and the state Attorney General.
+In early January 2021, Fulton County District Attorney Fani T. Willis said that she found the phone call with Trump and Raffensperger "disturbing" and said a Democratic appointee from the State Election Board had requested that the Secretary's Elections Division investigate the call, after which the Board would refer the case to the office and the state Attorney General.

-On February 9, Raffensperger’s office opened an investigation of potential election interference in Trump’s efforts to overturn the results in Georgia, including the phone call, a step that could lead to a criminal investigation by state and local authorities.
+On February 9, Raffensperger's office opened an investigation of potential election interference in Trump's efforts to overturn the results in Georgia, including the phone call, a step that could lead to a criminal investigation by state and local authorities.

 District Attorney Willis launched a criminal investigation on February 10 to enable her to decide whether to prosecute Trump.
-Her team includes a former special prosecutor considered a "national authority on racketeering".
+Her team includes former Georgia special prosecutor John E. Floyd, considered a "national authority on racketeering".
 Willis said in February that no Georgia official was currently a target of the investigation, but in September, she announced that state election officials were among the witnesses her team was interviewing.
 Subpoenas, if needed to gain information from uncooperative witnesses, had not yet been issued by September.